ABhatta92/BikeSharingRegression/README.md

 ## General Information
-- Provide general information about your project here.
-- What is the background of your project?
-- What is the business probem that your project is trying to solve?
+- This is a project to train a regression model to predict the demand for shared Bikes for a Bike Sharing company
-- What is the dataset that is being used?
+- This is accomplished using the bike sharing dataset present within this repo itself

 ## Conclusions